 Each sector data are further shown by contractual maturity (short-term and long-term) and by debt instrument.
-From the beginning of 2004, instruments included in item Currency and deposits (3.
-Banks) are reported in accordance with their maturity.
-Data for the previous periods are reported only on a long-term basis.

 Outstanding gross external debt includes principal and interest arrears, as well as accrual interest and future principal payments.

 Outstanding debt data are shown at the CNB's midpoint exchange rate at the end of the period.